lcswillems/rl-starter-files/README.md

 - "F" is for the total number of "Frames".
 - "FPS" is for "Frames Per Second".
 - "D" is for "Duration".
 - "rR" is for "reshaped Return" per episode.
-The 4 following numbers are, in the order, the mean, the standard deviation, the minimum, the maximum of the reshaped return per episode during the update.
+The 4 following numbers are, in the order, the mean `x̄`, the standard deviation `σ`, the minimum `m` and the maximum `M` of the reshaped return per episode during the update.
 - "F" is for the number of "Frames" per episode.
 The 4 following numbers are again, in the order, the mean, the standard deviation, the minimum, the maximum of the number of frames per episode during the update.
 - "H" is for "Entropy".
 - "V" is for "Value".